SourceBox-LLC/OpenSentry/README.md

-# Real-Time Object Detection with OpenCV and YOLOv3
+# OpenSentry: Real-Time Object Detection Security System

-A computer vision application that performs real-time object detection using OpenCV and the YOLOv3 model.
+A security camera system that performs real-time object detection using OpenCV and the YOLOv3 model.
 The system can detect multiple objects simultaneously from a webcam feed, highlighting them with bounding boxes and displaying confidence scores.
+Now featuring a FastAPI server for remote access to your security feed from anywhere with an internet connection.
 Users can customize which objects to detect through a simple setup process.

 ## Features

 - Live webcam-based object detection
+- Remote access to your security camera feed from anywhere
+- FastAPI server with streaming capability
+- Cross-platform web client application
 - Customizable object detection (choose up to 10 classes)
 - Interactive setup wizard for selecting detection targets
 - Real-time bounding box visualization
 - Confidence score display
 - FPS counter to monitor performance
 - Dynamic color assignment for different object types
+- CORS support for cross-origin access

 ## Requirements

 - Python 3.6+
 - OpenCV
 - NumPy
+- FastAPI
+- Uvicorn
 - python-dotenv
 - Webcam or camera device
+- For remote access: Internet connection and port forwarding

 ## Installation